carltheperson/advanced-js-objects/chapters/chapter-6.md

 ### call

-`call` is similar to bind, but it calls the function directly with the new `this` instead of creating a new function.
+`call` is similar to `bind`, but it calls the function directly with the new `this` instead of creating a new function.
 The first argument is the `this`, and the rest are the arguments that should be passed to the function.

 ```jsx
 function increaseAge(amount) {